 6. Walk along Corso Magenta

-In the northwestern part of Milan, this street is home to several cafes, shops, and Baroque palaces.
+In the northwestern part of Milan, this street is home to elegant cafes, shops, and Baroque palaces.
 It’s a beautiful street to wander and gives you an awesome sense of “being in Italy.”
 The Santa Maria delle Grazie church and convent, which houses The Last Supper, are here.

 7. Tour the canals

 Surprised to hear that there are canals in Milan?
 Well, there are — two to be exact.
 Based in the Navigli district, these canals offer a unique perspective of the city and are best enjoyed during the summer months when you can take a lazy boat trip (or even a Venetian gondola).
-Be sure to check out Boffalora sopra Ticino village or the stately villas of the Robecco sul Naviglio commune.
+Be sure to check out Boffalora sopra Ticino village or the stately villas of the Robecco sul Naviglio area.
 The Navigli district is a quiet neighborhood and makes for a restful break from the hustle and bustle of the city.

 8. Wander the Giardini della Guastalla